mpashkovskiy/ethereum-bank-tests/README.md

 ### Problem 2. this.balance != Sum(this.balances) (found by sbuilder-eth)

+*Important:* If problem 1. is not solved this problem doesn't exist!

 In the same section [3.4.
 Run 2 for setup3 – Find 1st Bug](https://jarjuk.wordpress.com/2017/12/06/sbuilder-bank/#orgheadline7) stated:

 `Error analysis: constructor does not update balances variable, and invariant Bank_promise is violated in Bank() constructor.`